boonemiller/Ray-Tracer/README.md

 This is an example of all the implemented features together.
 4 samples per pixel, 2 directional lights, 1 pointlight, 1 area light (8 light samples), denoised with 60 frames, 5 secondary bounces, ran across 4 threads.

+### GPU Acceleration

+I also wrote a GPU accelerated implementation of a ray tracer located here https://github.com/boonemiller/CudaRayTracer